-Non-anesthetic Dental Services
+Non-Anesthetic Dental Services

-We are proud to offer non-anesthetic style dental cleaning as well as full service anesthetic dental service with oral dental radiographs (x-rays) and extractions as needed.
+We are proud to offer non-anesthetic style dental cleaning, as well as full-service anesthetic dental service with oral dental radiographs (x-rays) and extractions as needed.

-Anesthetic Dentals are necessary in cases of advanced dental disease, infection, broken or abscessed teeth.
+While non-anesthetic dentals are adequate for routine cleanings, anesthetic dentals are necessary in cases of advanced dental disease, infection, broken or abscessed teeth.

 Warning Signs of Dental Disease

 - Bad breath

 - Plaque build-up: sticky yellow, brown or black deposits on teeth

 - Inflammation of the gums: look for red, swollen, bleeding and/or painful gums

 - Tartar formation: plaque calcifies around the gum-line contributing to tooth decay and possible bone loss